eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 For Sentinel 2 this corresponds to 100 x 100 km scenes.
 For Landsat 8 this corresponds to larger scenes.

-The image composites were processed into a number of different styles that each focus on a different task:
+The Sentinel 2 imagery composites were processed into a number of different styles that each focus on a different task:
 - `DeepFalse` - False colour for best for viewing deep reef features (B2, B3, B4)
 - `Shallow` - False colour showing shallow (< 3 m) and dry areas (B5, B8, B11).
 - `TrueColour` - True colour imagery (B3, B4, B5)
 - `Depth5m` - Reef top features down to 5 m depth.
 No tidal compensation.
 - `Depth10m` - Reef top features down to 10 m depth.
 No tidal compensation.

+The Sentinel 2 imagery was split into two groups:
+- `Coral Sea`: Scenes with Coral Sea reefs.
+All stylings were generated.
+- `Coral Sea Waters`: Scenes with no Coral Sea reefs (although there are some GBR reefs in some of these images).
+Only `DeepFalse` styling was generated.

+Landsat 8 imagery was only processed to render `DeepFalse` styling.

+Sentinel 3 imagery was only used when there was no better imagery available or additional checks were required on the existance of a feature.
+This imagery was processed using EO Browser.
+See [](src/01-eobrowser/sentinel2/Coral-sea-processing.txt) for more details about Sentinel 3 processing.

 ## Sentinel 2 image processing